-- candidates: - teachers, lecturers, tutors, trainers, assessors or others responsible for the conduct, the administration or the quality assurance of examinations and assessments; - assessment personnel such as examiners, assessors, moderators or internal and external verifiers; - other third parties, e.g. parents/carers, siblings, friends of the candidate.
+- candidates; - teachers, lecturers, tutors, trainers, assessors or others responsible for the conduct, the administration or the quality assurance of examinations and assessments including examination officers and invigilators; - assessment personnel such as examiners, assessors, moderators or internal and external verifiers; - other third parties, e.g. parents/carers, siblings, friends of the candidate.